-As a result of the death of Mr. George Floyd while in the custody of the Minneapolis Police Department, the Golden Police Department (GPD) has received numerous inquiries as to our equipment, policies and training related to various topics such as Use of Force, Biased Based Policing, and Implicit Bias to name a few.
+The Golden Police Department (GPD) receives numerous inquiries as to our equipment, policies and training related to various topics such as Use of Force, Biased Based Policing, and Implicit Bias to name a few.

 The following information is provided in an attempt to answer the inquiries.